 We have a 401(k) Retirement Savings Plan for the benefit of our eligible employees.
 Employees covered under a PEO arrangement may participate in the plan at the sole discretion of the PEO client.
 We make matching contributions to the 401(k) plan under a safe harbor provision.
 The determination of any discretionary Company contributions to the plan is at the sole discretion of our Board of Directors.
-No discretionary Company contributions were made to the plan for the years ended December 31, 2023, 2022 and 2021.
-We made matching contributions of \$2.4 million, \$2.1 million and \$1.9 million in 2023, 2022 and 2021, respectively.
+No discretionary Company contributions were made to the plan for the years ended December 31, 2024, 2023 and 2022.
+We made matching contributions of \$2.6 million, \$2.4 million and \$2.1 million in 2024, 2023 and 2022, respectively.

 The Company allows certain highly compensated employees of the Company to defer compensation under a nonqualified deferred compensation plan.
-The long-term portion of the deferred compensation plan liability was \$7.9 million and \$5.8 million at December 31, 2023 and 2022, respectively, and is recorded in customer deposits and other long-term liabilities on the consolidated balance sheets.
-The current portion of the deferred compensation plan liability was \$1.1 million and \$1.0 million at December 31, 2023 and 2022, respectively, and is recorded in other accrued liabilities on the consolidated balance sheets.
-The fair value of the long-term portion of this plan was \$7.9 million and \$6.7 million at December 31, 2023 and 2022, respectively, and is recorded in noncurrent restricted cash and investments on the consolidated balance sheets.
-The fair value of the current portion of this plan was \$1.1 million and \$1.0 million at December 31, 2023 and 2022, respectively, and is recorded in current restricted cash and investments on the consolidated balance sheets.
+The long-term portion of the deferred compensation plan liability was \$9.5 million and \$7.9 million at December 31, 2024 and 2023, respectively, and is recorded in customer deposits and other long-term liabilities on the consolidated balance sheets.
+The current portion of the deferred compensation plan liability was \$1.5 million and \$1.1 million at December 31, 2024 and 2023, respectively, and is recorded in other accrued liabilities on the consolidated balance sheets sheets.
+The fair value of the long-term asset portion of this plan was \$9.5 million and \$7.9 million at December 31, 2024 and 2023, respectively, and is recorded in noncurrent restricted cash and investments on the consolidated balance sheets.
+The fair value of the long-term 31, 2024 and 2023, respectively, and is recorded in noncurrent restricted cash and investments on the consolidated balance sheets.
+The fair value of the sheets and \$1.1 million at December 31, 2024 and 2023, respectively, and is recorded in noncurrent restricted cash and investments on the consolidated balance sheets.
+The fair value of the current asset portion of this plan was \$1.5 million and \$1.1 million at December 31, 2024 and 2023, respectively, and is recorded in current restricted cash and investments on the consolidated balance sheets.
+The fair value of the current asset portion of this plan was \$1.5 million and \$1.1 million at December 31, 2024 and 2023, respectively, and is recorded in current restricted cash and investments on the consolidated balance sheets.